bhoomikarsnewrelic/service/README.md

 Mutations:
 <img width="1518" alt="Screenshot 2025-02-10 at 8 44 52 PM" src="https://github.com/user-attachments/assets/65b7fbbf-0b0d-42a1-a7d6-38c6b0866297" />
-here: https://staging-one.newrelic.com/nerdgraph-graphiql?use_local_service=public-nerd-graph!3100,public-one-nerd-graph!3100,public-rpm-api!3200 : pointing to locally running nerd-graph you can very the same in proxies.json and nerd-graph.env:
+here: https://staging-one.newrelic.com/nerdgraph-graphiql?use_local_service=public-nerd-graph!3100,public-one-nerd-graph!3100,public-rpm-api!3200 : pointing to locally running nerd-graph you can verify the same in proxies.json and nerd-graph.env: